This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can You Roast Broccolini?

 Absolutely, you can roast broccolini in the oven!
+(Just like regular roasted broccoli!)
 And I think it’s one of the best ways to cook broccolini, as it’s mostly hands-off.

 After a drizzle of olive oil, roasting broccolini in the oven gets it nice and tender, with the most amazing crispy florets.
 A delicious side dish to your favorite protein!